trap-representation/Chlore/lib/import/README.md

 NOTEs:

-- These are the header files that one can use to register shared objects and AOs present in the standard library.
+- These are the header files that one can use to register NAOs and AOs present in the standard library.

 - While the value of a label can be assigned to the PC with `call`, macros can't be used with `call`.
 One has to just write the name of the label prefixed with a `%`.